-Safety: A review paper on the Safety and side effects of CBD by the NCBI suggests that controlled CBD administration is safe and non-toxic in humans and animals.
+Safety: A review paper on the Safety and side effects of Cannabiniods by the NCBI suggests that controlled Cannabinoid administration is safe and non-toxic in humans and animals.
 It also does not induce changes in food intake; nor does it affect physiological parameters like heart rate, body temperature or blood pressure.
-Also, according to this review paper, “high doses up to 1,500 mg/day of CBD are reportedly well tolerated in humans.”

-There are very few known side effects of CBD.
+There are very few known side effects of Cannabinoids.
 The above review paper mentions the following as potential side effects:

 1. Inhibition of hepatic drug metabolism

-CBD can potentially inhibit the activity of the liver enzyme called cytochrome P450.
+Certain cannabinoids can potentially inhibit the activity of the liver enzyme called cytochrome P450.
 This family of enzymes metabolizes nearly 60% of the pharmaceutical drugs used to treat humans.
-If one takes extremely high doses of CBD, this can temporarily neutralize the activity of P450 enzymes and thus alter the way drugs are metabolized inside the body.
-In particular, CBD can regulate blood pressure effectively enough to warrant reduction in HBP medications.
+Extremely high doses of certain cannabinoids can temporarily neutralize the activity of P450 enzymes and thus alter the way drugs are metabolized inside the body.

 To put this in perspective, though, eating a portion of grapefruit would have a similar effect on the P450 liver enzymes.
-Drug interactions should be viewed as a minor side effect of cannabidiol.
-As a precaution, if you are taking pharmaceutical drugs and plan to take CBD, you should discuss any potential complications regarding reduced P450 enzyme activity with your doctor and/or pharmacist.
-In states that have legalized medical marijuana and CBD for many years, this potential interaction with the P450 has not proven to be clinically significant.
+Drug interactions should be viewed as a minor side effect of certain cannabinoids.
+As a precaution, if you are taking pharmaceutical drugs and plan to take cannabinoids, you should discuss any potential complications regarding reduced P450 enzyme activity with your doctor and/or pharmacist.
+In states that have legalized medical marijuana and hemp for many years, this potential interaction with the P450 has not proven to be clinically significant.

 2. Dry mouth